 A full-benefit dually eligible individual is a person who is enrolled in Medicare and full Medicaid, whether or not they are also enrolled in a Medicare Savings Program.

-In most states, partial-benefit dually eligible individuals can enroll in a D-SNP (and in some of those states, separate D-SNPs are offered just for partial-benefit dually eligible individuals).1
+Most states allow partial-benefit dually eligible individuals to enroll in some D-SNPs, and in some of those states, separate D-SNPs are offered just for partial-benefit dually eligible individuals.[2]

-Each D-SNP is required to contract with the state in which it operates; this contract is called a State Medicaid Agency Contract (SMAC) and is sometimes public.
+As discussed previously, each D-SNP is required to enter into a SMAC, which is sometimes public.
 A SMAC will contain information on which populations are eligible to enroll in a D-SNP.
-You can also contact your client’s state Medicaid agency or the plan to get clarity on D-SNP eligibility for partial-benefit dually eligible individuals
+You can also contact your client’s state Medicaid agency or the D-SNP to get clarity on D-SNP eligibility for partial-benefit dually eligible individuals.

 Can a person in “spend-down” or “share of cost” Medicaid join a D-SNP?

 States determine which Medicaid enrollees are eligible for enrollment in a D-SNP.
 This includes whether a person who is medically needy (also known as “spend-down” or “share of cost”) is eligible for enrollment in a D-SNP.
-This information is sometimes available in a state’s SMAC.
+Information about populations eligible for D-SNP enrollment can be found in the plan’s SMAC.
 Advocates can find out more by contacting their client’s state Medicaid agency or the D-SNP.

-If a person loses free Medicaid and is assessed a spend-down or share of cost, they will no longer be eligible for their D-SNP if full Medicaid is required for enrollment.
+If a person loses their Medicaid coverage and is assessed as spend-down or share of cost, they will no longer be eligible for their D-SNP if full Medicaid is required for enrollment.
 D-SNPs in some states may have “deeming periods” that act as a short grace period keeping individuals enrolled in the D-SNP.
 This deeming period provides time for the individual to attempt to fix or restore their Medicaid eligibility.
-See Question #18 for more details.
+For more information, see the discussion on deeming below.

 Are people automatically enrolled into a D-SNP?
 What protections are available?

-Not all D-SNPs or states have default enrollment in place.2 For more information on default enrollment, see Justice in Aging’s D-SNP basics brief.
+To use default enrollment, a D-SNP must receive approval from both the state and the Centers for Medicare & Medicaid Services (CMS).
+Not all D-SNPs or states have default enrollment in place.[4]
+For more information on default enrollment, see Justice in Aging’s D-SNP basics brief.

 How can a person find out what level of integration a D-SNP has?